jakobevangelista/nextauth-clerk-migration/README.md

 ## Overview of migration flow

-1. Add clerk middleware
+1. Add Clerk middleware
-2. Add <clerkProvider>
+2. Add <ClerkProvider>
-3. Trickle - allows users that are signed into next auth to be signed into clerk, we want this because when we flip the switch to using clerk, we don’t want the users to feel any change
+3. Trickle - allows users that are signed into next auth to be signed into Clerk, we want this because when we flip the switch to using Clerk, we don’t want the users to feel any change
     1. During the trickle, everybody still signs up and signs in through next auth, this prevents
     2. Trickle, on client and wraps application, hits an endpoint, queries next auth information and then creates user, query can fail  which is suspended and returns children and has exponential backoff built in, this solves thundering heard
-        1. If a user wants to change something in “user profiles” ie change profile / change password, on /changePasswords, the page checks if they are already in clerk
+        1. If a user wants to change something in “user profiles” ie change profile / change password, on /changePasswords, the page checks if they are already in Clerk
-            1. If in clerk, change profile in clerk
+            1. If in Clerk, change profile in Clerk
             2. If not, change profile in next auth (once trickle hits, this allows them to have their profile information accurate and transferred
     3. Once query is successful, the sign in token is created and passed back to client, and on the client, the user is signed in
-4. Batch import - this is for mass importing users from your entire users table to clerk, also does not have to start at the same time as the trickle to save bandwidth, we can wait for the thundering herd to be done and then start batch
+4. Batch import - this is for mass importing users from your entire users table to Clerk, also does not have to start at the same time as the trickle to save bandwidth, we can wait for the thundering herd to be done and then start batch
     1. Put your entire user table into a queue
-    2. A cron job calls /api/batch every 10 seconds which pops off 20 items of the queue, checks if they exist in clerk
+    2. A cron job calls /api/batch every 10 seconds which pops off 20 items of the queue, checks if they exist in Clerk
-        1. If not in clerk, Create user
+        1. If not in Clerk, Create user
-        2. If in clerk, ignore’
+        2. If in Clerk, ignore’
-5. Migrate all auth helper functions to use clerk’s auth helpers instead of next auth helpers
+5. Migrate all auth helper functions to use Clerk’s auth helpers instead of next auth helpers

 ——— this line separates “migrating / after migration" branches, below this line happens after batch importing and trickle are done ———

-1. Switch to clerk components
+1. Switch to Clerk components
 2. Remove trickle and batch code

 ## Wrapping Up